KwabenaFosu/kwabenafosu.github.io/_tabs/about.md

 Most of my work today revolves around improving workflows for support teams by developing bots, automated integrations, and custom data pipelines.
 My background  and previous experiences blends customer and technical  supoport roles, which has sharpened my drive to improve user experience by building quality tools and services.

-I’m especially interested in automation, systems reliability, and performance engineering — with a growing curiosity about how Linux internals and infrastructure choices shape system behavior in production.
+I’m especially interested in automation, systems reliability, and performance engineering- with a growing curiosity about how Linux internals and infrastructure choices shape system behavior in production.

 My current goal is to evolve into a **Site Reliability Engineer** with deep expertise in systems performance, distributed systems, and observability.